-Welcome ladies and gentlemen, to the legal profession, as you assume the mantle of officers of the court.
+Welcome ladies and gentlemen, to the legal profession, as you assume today the significant mantle of "officers of the court".
 We congratulate you on your substantial achievements.
+In a society where the range of choice of destination is so wide, we are pleased you have chosen the law, and thereby a commitment to service of the public.

 No doubt gratitude is due, also, to your families and friends, who will have encouraged and assisted you to this point.
 We welcome many of them to the Banco Court this morning.

-The disastrous tsunamis of recent world history have reminded us of the nobility of assisting our fellow beings.
+Disastrous events in recent world history have reminded us, particularly in this privileged nation, of the ultimate nobility of assisting our fellow beings.
 Helping others lies at the heart of your new professionalism.
-I hope that will extend to those without advantage in our community - the weak, the marginalized, the poor.
+We hope that will extend to those without advantage in our community - the weak, the marginalized, the poor, especially so in what seems, sadly, to be a decreasingly compassionate and tolerant society.

-You join a large profession, commendably influenced in this State by the professional associations.
+You join a large Queensland profession, commendably influenced by the professional associations.
 The Bar Association has more than 800 members, and the Law Society, more than 6,000.
-Last year this court admitted as many as 617 new practitioners.
+Last year this court admitted as many as 598 new legal practitioners.
 The situation is consequently competitive.

-Optimal performance is necessary, and a real commitment to continuing professional education.
+Optimal performance is necessary, as is a real commitment to continuing professional development.
 It of course goes without saying that the court expects you to exhibit the highest ethical standards.

 Some of you may not enter into legal practice as such.
-You should nevertheless value the intellectual rigour and moral acuity reflected by this new qualification.
+I am sure you will nevertheless value the intellectual rigour and moral acuity reflected by this new qualification.